-I am always looking for new students and industry collaborators!
+I am always looking for industry collaborators and new students!

-If you’re an existing Ph.D. student and want to collaborate on a project, please:
+If you’re an existing Ph.D. student (perhaps not at USC Marshall) and want to collaborate on a project, please:

 - Check to make sure it’s ok with your advisor.